ilovegreentea/Kyutae/README.md

-Spatial Target Cell Microenvironment Analysis
-This R script provides a comprehensive workflow for analyzing the cellular microenvironment around Target cells in spatial transcriptomics data, leveraging the Seurat object framework.
-It involves identifying neighboring cells, calculating cell type proportions in the vicinity of Target cells, and subsequently clustering these Target cells based on their unique microenvironmental profiles.
-The results are then visualized to reveal distinct Target cell clusters and their spatial associations with other cell types.

-Workflow Overview
-The script performs the following key steps:

-Package Loading & Data Preparation: Loads necessary R packages and prepares the Seurat object by adding spatial coordinates to its metadata.
-Neighbor Definition: Identifies neighboring cells around each Target cell within the same image based on spatial proximity.
-Cell Type Proportion Calculation: Quantifies the proportions of different cell types in the neighborhood of each Target cell.
+Spatial Cell Microenvironment Analysis with Seurat Unlocking the Secrets of Cellular Neighborhoods in Spatial Omics Data This repository presents a robust and user-friendly R script designed to dissect the intricate cellular microenvironments within spatial transcriptomics data.
+Leveraging the powerful Seurat framework, this tool empowers researchers to move beyond single-cell analysis and explore the critical spatial interactions that shape biological function and disease.

+Our script focuses on identifying and characterizing the unique cellular neighborhoods surrounding a target cell population (e.g., T/NK cells, B cells, Macrophages).
+By quantifying the proportional composition of neighboring cell types, we can cluster these target cells based on their distinct spatial contexts, revealing novel biological insights.

+Key Features
+Customizable Target Cell Analysis: Easily define your cell of interest to investigate its specific microenvironment.
+Flexible Annotation Integration: Seamlessly integrate your existing cell type annotations.
+Spatial Proximity Modeling: Precisely define cell-cell interactions based on adjustable spatial distances.
-Target Cell Clustering: Applies K-means and Non-negative Matrix Factorization (NMF) to cluster Target cells based on their calculated neighborhood profiles.
+Advanced Clustering: Employ both K-means and Non-negative Matrix Factorization (NMF) to uncover hidden patterns in cellular neighborhoods.
-Result Integration & Saving: Integrates the clustering results back into the Seurat object's metadata and saves intermediate data.
+Comprehensive Visualization: Generate intuitive plots that illustrate cluster composition and distribution across experimental conditions.
+Reproducible Workflow: A clear, parameter-driven script ensures your analyses are consistent and shareable.
+How It Works: The Analytical Journey
+The script guides your data through a structured analytical pipeline:

+Data Ingestion & Preparation: Your Seurat object is loaded, and precise spatial coordinates are integrated into the metadata, forming the foundation for spatial analysis.
+Neighborhood Definition: We meticulously identify cells neighboring your target population within a user-defined spatial radius, capturing localized interactions.
+Proportional Profiling: For each target cell, the script quantifies the relative abundance of all neighboring cell types, creating a unique "spatial signature."
+Contextual Clustering: Target cells are then grouped using K-means and NMF based on these spatial signatures, revealing populations with distinct microenvironmental roles.
-Visualization: Generates insightful plots to visualize the composition of each Target cell cluster and their distribution across different sample conditions.
+Insightful Visualization: The results are transformed into clear, publication-ready plots that illuminate the specific cell type compositions of each cluster and their variations across different conditions (e.g., disease states, treatment responses).